RestartB/titanium/Privacy.md

 - User that ran the command / context menu item

 We do not collect any arguments that you provide (URLs, attachments, etc).

+## If an error occurs while you are using Titanium, we collect the following information to fix issues and improve the bot experience:
+- Command / context menu item used
+- Arguments provided when running the command *(if applicable)*
+- Developer information about the error
+- Time the command / context menu item was ran at
+- Guild the command / context menu item was ran in *(not collected if the bot is not in the guild)*
+- User that ran the command / context menu item

+We are currently working on a way to opt out of this error collection and will have more information to share about this at a later time.

 ## Processing Location
 Titanium is hosted in the United Kingdom.
 By using Titanium, you agree to your data being processed according to this privacy policy, and local laws / regulations in the United Kingdom.